-The collaborative project was supported by the Advancing Water Technologies ("AWT") program of Southern Ontario Water Consortium ( SOWC").
-The applied research project was conducted at Fleming College's CAWT from January 2017 to December 2018 in partnership with SusGlobal as the collaborating industry partner.
-It focused on the development of a new and innovative technology for handling and processing organic residuals.
+The Southern Ontario Water Consortium ("SOWC") applied research project was conducted at Fleming College's CAWT from January 2017 to December 2018.
+SusGlobal was the collaborating industry partner on this project, which focused on the development of a new and innovative technology for handling and processing organic residuals.
 This new technology utilizes the anaerobic mesophilic digestion process coupled with thermophilic digestion to maximize biogas yields and produce organic fertilizer through optimal operations.

 The SusGlobal system was developed and optimized during project testing in a pilot-scale setting, followed by final validation testing at an Ontario dairy operation that conducted the two-stage digestion process.
 The methods and processes of data collection and analysis for the project during the operation of the integrated technology were designed to better understand and demonstrate the constraints and limitations of the integrated (two-stage) anaerobic digestion process.
 Results from the fertilizer quality and biogas yield data can be used to modify and optimize the operational design of modifications to existing anaerobic digestion facilities, as well as for design of new installations.
 Digester performance was assessed using total biogas production in addition to characterization of gas fractions; using percent values for methane (CH4) and carbon dioxide (CO2).